Juan Temple: Post-statehood

 Temple was also one of Los Angeles’ first developers, constructing such landmarks as the original Temple Block and the Clocktower Courthouse, Market and Theater, which later served as city and county administrative headquarters, contained the county courthouse, and featured the first true theater in southern California.
 He also served as the first alcalde (or mayor) of Los Angeles after capture of the pueblo by the United States during the Mexican-American War and served on the first American-period common (city) council.
 In 1849, after Los Angeles was ordered by California's military governor to conduct a survey, but couldn't pay for the work, Temple paid for the Ord Survey out of his own funds, and then was repaid by the sale of lots created in the survey.
 Temple Street (Los Angeles) was developed by him as a modest one-block dirt lane in the 1850s.

 The ill-fated timing of his construction projects in late 1850s Los Angeles, which was in an economic downturn, was exacerbated by a flood in 1861-62 and drought from 1862 to 1865 that almost destroyed the cattle industry, then the backbone of the local economy.

 San Francisco

 Temple moved to San Francisco.
 Juan Temple lived his last years in San Francisco where he died in 1866, two months after selling Rancho Los Cerritos to Flint, Bixby & Co for $20,000, or less than a dollar an acre, during a prolonged depressed real estate market.

-Rafaela Cota de Temple moved to Paris, France, to join her widowed daughter (Gregorio de Ajuria having died insane in Paris in 1861), and died there in the 1887.
+Rafaela Cota de Temple moved to Paris, France, to join her widowed daughter (Gregorio de Ajuria having died insane in Paris in 1861), and died there in 1887.